simdutf/simdutf/README.md

  *
  * This function will fail in case of invalid input.
 There are three possible reasons for
  * failure: the input contains a number of base64 characters that when divided by 4, leaves
- * a singler remainder character (BASE64_INPUT_REMAINDER), the input contains a character
+ * a single remainder character (BASE64_INPUT_REMAINDER), the input contains a character
- * that is not a valid base64 character (INVALID_BASE64_CHARACTER), or the output buffer is too small (OUTPUT_BUFFER_TOO_SMALL).
+ * that is not a valid base64 character (INVALID_BASE64_CHARACTER), or the output buffer
+ * is too small (OUTPUT_BUFFER_TOO_SMALL).
  *
+ * When OUTPUT_BUFFER_TOO_SMALL, we return both the number of bytes written
+ * and the number of units processed, see description of the parameters and returned value.
+ *
  * When the error is INVALID_BASE64_CHARACTER, r.count contains the index in the input
  * where the invalid character was found.
 When the error is BASE64_INPUT_REMAINDER, then
  * r.count contains the number of bytes decoded.
  *
+ * The INVALID_BASE64_CHARACTER cases are considered fatal and you are expected to discard
+ * the output.
  *
  * @param input         the base64 string to process, in ASCII stored as 8-bit or 16-bit units
  * @param length        the length of the string in 8-bit or 16-bit units.
  * @param output        the pointer to buffer that can hold the conversion result.
  * @param outlen        the number of bytes that can be written in the output buffer.
 Upon return, it is modified to reflect how many bytes were written.
  * @param options       the base64 options to use, can be base64_default or base64_url, is base64_default by default.
- * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in 16-bit units) if any, or the number of units processed if successful.
+ * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and position of the INVALID_BASE64_CHARACTER error (in the input in units) if any, or the number of units processed if successful.
  */
 simdutf_warn_unused result base64_to_binary_safe(const char * input, size_t length, char* output, size_t& outlen, base64_options options = base64_default) noexcept;
 simdutf_warn_unused result base64_to_binary_safe(const char16_t * input, size_t length, char* output, size_t& outlen, base64_options options = base64_default) noexcept;